-NCMG co-ordinates pre-natal testing for families known to have a genetic disorder.
+NCMG co-ordinates prenatal testing for families known to have a genetic disorder.
 The fetal assessment unit does not request the assistance of NCMG when prenatal testing is carried out because of advanced maternal age.
-The Genetic counsellors co-ordinate approximately 100 prenatal tests for families annually.
+The Genetic counselors co-ordinate approximately 100 prenatal tests for families annually.
 This number is increasing year on year.
 Most families are known to us and self refer to access antenatal testing.

 Others are referred in pregnancy and we can establish risks in time for a pre-natal test in some cases.
 The majority of couples opting for testing face a high risk (25% or greater) of recurrence.

-The Genetic counsellor liaises with the family before testing to ensure a complete understanding of what the testing process entails and how the couple wish to learn of the result.
+The Genetic counselor liaises with the family before testing to ensure a complete understanding of what the testing process entails and how the couple wishes to learn of the result.

-The Genetic counsellor requests an appointment with one of the three Dublin fetal assessment units based on the date of the patients last menstrual period (LMP).
+The Genetic counselor requests an appointment with one of the three Dublin fetal assessment units based on the date of the patient's last menstrual period (LMP).

 Most of the pre-natal tests we request are done by chorionic villus sampling (CVS) as this gives a sample that produces good quality DNA that can be extracted speedily.
 The optimal time to perform this test is between 11-13 weeks.